ecnerwalawrence/mercurial-jira-hook/README.md

 mercurial-jira-hook
 ===================

-This Mercurial hook updates a Jira bug with mercurial commits.
+This Mercurial hook updates a Jira issue with your mercurial commits' comment.
 It utilizes Jira CLI and is triggered by Mercurial commits.

 I wrote this hook so my mercurial commits would appear in a bug by putting my bug number into the comments.
+The hook will log the bug into the Jira comment field, if comment has "BUG:#JIRA_ISSUE".

 Dependencies
 ============